stucka/savesearch/README.md

 Wait, did I just package a Perl scraper with a Python validity checker?
 Yes, yes I did.

+This is reasonably fast, compared to the scraping process, because it's only using your own post-Clinton-era hardware.

 0-byte files should already be purged.
 Our files seemed to have a fairly consistent format with headlines.
 If the file is too short for all of the metadata kinda stuff, it gets purged.
-If the file doesn't open with *<HEAD>*, it gets purged.
-If the penultimate -- second-to-last -- line isn't *</HEAD>*, it gets purged.
+If the file doesn't open with *&lt;HEAD&gt;*, it gets purged.
+If the penultimate -- second-to-last -- line isn't *&lt;/HEAD&lt;*, it gets purged.

 It also tells you about it in a nice format that's easily imported into a spreadsheet so you can try to figure out later what's going wrong.